tom-krieger/cis_security_hardening/README.md

 cis_security_hardening::rules::udf::enforce: true
 ```

-The `data` folder contains files names `*_param.yaml` which contain all configurable options for each benchmark.
+The `data` folder contains files named `*_param.yaml` which contain all configurable options for each benchmark.
 You also can look into the reference documentation.

 ## Reference